Dodge Super Bee: 1971 Chrysler B platform

 The 1971 Coronet line were built in four-door sedan and station wagon body versions, the Super Bee model was moved to the platform used by the Charger.
-Since an R/T muscle car version of the Charger already existed, the Super Bee was promoted as the low-priced model in the line, selling at USD$3,271.
+Since an R/T muscle car version of the Charger already existed, the Super Bee was promoted as the low-priced model in the line, selling at US$3,271.
 Production numbers of the Super Bee reached 5,054, including 22 with the Hemi engine.

 1971 was the first and only year that a small block engine (340 4-bbl) became available in the Super Bee.